charleszq/jInstagram/README.md

 A Java wrapper for the [Instagram API](http://instagram.com/developer/).

 Note : jInstagram uses code from the [scribe-java] (https://github.com/fernandezpablo85/scribe-java) library developed by [Pablo Fernandez] (https://github.com/fernandezpablo85).
+##Changes:

+* Create 'AdvancedInstagram' java class which extends 'Instagram';
+* Add methods to let user specify how many media feed to return;
+* Add method to get the next page of media feeds;
+* Changed 2 methods in 'Instagram' from 'private' to 'protected';
+* Add an ANT script to build jar and source jar files.

 ##Usage